CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 • Roles and Responsibilities: Clear definitions of the roles and responsibilities of the Responsible Person, including any volunteer fire wardens / marshals and emergency personnel during an evacuation

-• Training and Drills: Regular updates of any changes and where possible, evacuation drills to ensure everyone is familiar with the procedures
+• Training and Drills: Regular updates of any changes and where possible, evacuation drills to ensure everyone is familiar with the procedures.
+Ensure that anyone with roles and responsibilities are sufficiently trained.

 • Emergency Lighting and Signage: Adequate emergency lighting provision and visible signs and notices throughout the building to guide occupants to the nearest exit during an emergency